FitzwilliamMuseum/fitz-collection-online/README.md

 your environment would need to be whitelisted for our solr, axiell, directus, shopify and elastic api instances.

 This system is built with the latest versions of Bootstrap and Laravel and uses webpack/npm.

+# Requirements

+PHP 8.1

 # Installation